stefee/stef/content/index.md

 ### _promise-settled-aggregate_

-Works like Promise.allSettled except it will reject with an AggregateError if some of the promises rejected, otherwise resolve with an array of values.
+Await an array of promises to be settled, then reject with an AggregateError upon failure, or resolve with an array of values upon success.

 [Package](https://www.npmjs.com/package/promise-settled-aggregate)